Axis of evil (cosmology): Observations

-Some anomalies in the background radiation have been reported which are aligned with the plane of our solar system.
-These are unexplained by the Copernican principle and suggest that the solar system's alignment is special in relation to the background radiation of the universe.
+Some anomalies in the background radiation have been reported which are aligned with the plane of the Solar System.
+These are unexplained by the Copernican principle and suggest that the Solar System's alignment is special in relation to the background radiation of the universe.
 Land and Magueijo in 2005 dubbed this alignment the "axis of evil" owing to the implications for current models of the cosmos, although several later studies have shown systematic errors in the collection of those data and the way they have been processed.
 Various studies of the CMB anisotropy data either confirm the Copernican principle, model the alignments in a non-homogeneous universe still consistent with the principle, or attempt to explain them as local phenomena.
 Some of these alternate explanations were discussed by Copi et al., who claimed that data from the Planck satellite could shed significant light on whether the preferred direction and alignments were spurious.
 Coincidence is a possible explanation.
 Chief scientist from WMAP, Charles L. Bennett suggested coincidence and human psychology were involved, "I do think there is a bit of a psychological effect, people want to find unusual things."

 Data from the Planck Telescope published in 2013 has since found stronger evidence for the anisotropy.
-"For a long time, part of the community was hoping that this would go away, but it hasn’t," says Dominik Schwarz of the University of Bielefeld in Germany.
+"For a long time, part of the community was hoping that this would go away, but it hasn't", says Dominik Schwarz of the University of Bielefeld in Germany.

-As of 2015, there is no consensus on the nature of this and other observed anomalies and their statistical significance is unclear.
+In 2015, there was no consensus on the nature of this and other observed anomalies and their statistical significance is unclear.
 For example, a study that includes the Planck mission results shows how masking techniques could introduce errors that when taken into account can render several anomalies, including the axis of evil, not statistically significant.
 A 2016 study compared isotropic and anisotropic cosmological models against WMAP and Planck data and found no evidence for anisotropy.
-In 2020, Lior Shamir of Kansas State University calculated that spin directions of spiral galaxies showed further evidence of unexpected large-scale anisotropy.